Ready to say goodbye to student loan debt for good? Learn More

 Who Can Use the Ohio Bankruptcy Exemptions?

-If you’ve lived in Ohio for at least two years you have to use the Ohio bankruptcy exemptions.
+If you’ve lived in Ohio for at least two years, you must use the Ohio bankruptcy exemptions.
 You can’t use federal exemptions.
-One advantage of having to use state bankruptcy exemptions is that you’ll also be able to use the federal nonbankruptcy exemptions.
-These exemptions protect certain qualifying property, like federal and military retirement benefits.
+However, one advantage of using state bankruptcy exemptions is that you can also utilize the federal non-bankruptcy exemptions.
+These federal exemptions protect certain qualifying property, including:

-Does Ohio Allow Filers To Use Federal Bankruptcy Exemptions?
+Does Ohio Allow People To Use Federal Bankruptcy Exemptions?

-Although some states in the country allow people to choose between the federal bankruptcy exemptions and state exemptions, this option isn’t available if you’re filing bankruptcy in Ohio.
-Ohio, like many other states, has its own bankruptcy exemptions.
-If you’ve lived in Ohio for at least two years, you have to use the Ohio bankruptcy exemptions instead of the federal exemptions.
+Ohio has its own bankruptcy exemptions.
+If you’ve lived in Ohio for at least two years, you must use the Ohio bankruptcy exemptions instead of the federal exemptions.
 This two-year requirement was established to prevent people from moving to another state to take advantage of better bankruptcy exemptions.

 Let’s look more closely at the three main categories of exemptions: real property, personal property, and money benefits.